vlgiitr/papers_we_read/summaries/feature_denoising.md

 ## Our two cents

-- The notion of introducing the denoising block in the network has leveraged one of the basic concepts of adversarial examples and has given pretty competitve results.
+- The notion of introducing the denoising block in the network has leveraged one of the basic concepts of adversarial examples and has given pretty competitive results.

 - Also the fact that the denoising block can be learned in an end-to-end fashion means that the modified network can also be used for simple image training, with little to no change in accuracy, as has been stated by the authors as well.